 Maybe nothing bad happened and that’s always great to hear – but we give the option to share.
 More times than not there’s always a bad.
 The parents share as well.
 I think that’s very important!
 Parents should always participate because children need to see everyone involved to fully engage in the activity.

-You can also vary the questions slightly:
+You can also vary the questions slightly with these table topics for kids:

 - Tell me your favorite part of the day.